 The Product Stewardship Institute (PSI) is currently providing technical support to state and local governments introducing phone book legislation that would require directory publishers to provide transparency and oversight of opt-out programs that the industry’s voluntary program currently lacks.
 PSI has created model phone book legislation and launched phone book opt-out pilot projects in several communities.
-This model legislation assisted the cities of Seattle and San Francisco to pass first in the nation phone book legislation and is facilitating the introduction of legislation in other jurisdictions as well.
+This model legislation assisted the cities of Seattle and San Francisco to pass first in the nation phone book legislation.
+Seattle's legislated opt-out program, which prevented the delivery of roughly 430,000 directories, was recently struck down on first amendment grounds by the 9th Circuit Court of Appeals.
 To help raise awareness, PSI also created a 30-second video highlighting the environmental impacts of phone books.
 Click here to take action against unwanted phone books.

 In the spring of 2006, PSI was asked by several state and local government officials to develop a national solution to issues related to the management of phone books.
 Led by King County (Washington) and the National Waste Prevention Coalition, PSI successfully leveraged funding from over 10 federal, state, and local government agencies and began work on this issue in July 2006.